Sources of grants and other financial help and advice

 Grants available to older people who are in severe financial need, applications can be made by individuals or by professionals acting on an individual’s behalf.

-Charity Search provides information for older people about Charities and Trusts who may provide financial help.
+Charity Search provides information for people aged over 50 about charities and trusts who may provide financial help.
 It also gives details of how to apply.
 You can contact them yourself, or ask someone to do it on your behalf.

 Tel: 020 7605 4200 (General enquiries)